JeffHing/angular-cabinet/README.md

 ```

-The following options can be passed into the cabinet directive:
+The following options can be passed into the cabinet directive, and can
+be dynamically updated:

 ```html
 <div cabinet="{